TimTrevor/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 In this tutorial, you will learn:

 * How to create a ConfigMap containing Redis configuration values
-* How to apply the ConfigMap to a Redis pod in your Kubernetes cluster
+* How to apply the ConfigMap to a Redis Pod in your Kubernetes cluster
-* How to modify properties in the ConfigMap and reapply them to the pod
+* How to modify properties in the ConfigMap and reapply them to the Pod
 * How to verify that the configuration in your ConfigMap has been correctly applied

 **Tip:**
-If this is your first time using a ConfigMap to configure a pod, we suggest you start by following the more general [Configure a Pod to use a ConfigMap](http://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap) tutorial.
+If this is your first time using a ConfigMap to configure a Pod, we suggest you start by following the more general [Configure a Pod to use a ConfigMap](http://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap) tutorial.

 ## {{% heading "prerequisites" %}}